YogeshRajNS/Multi-Step-Reasoning-agent/README.md

 - Slightly slower than single-shot
 - More complex error handling

+**Why it's worth it**:
+- Significantly better verification accuracy
+- Easier to identify where failures occur
+- More maintainable and extensible code

 ### 3. Retry Logic

 **Configuration**: Max 2 retries (total 3 attempts)